 Before you sent out the first invite, begin thinking about what you will do to make your guests have fun.
 While finger foods and sipping a tasty beverage are always nice, how will you guests be entertained?

-These tea party ideas are perfect for a Victorian tea party, an allice in Wonderland themed party, a Mad Hater tea party, or use as tea party games for 7 year olds – any age and occasion will do!
+These afternoon tea party ideas are perfect for a Victorian tea party, an allice in Wonderland themed party, a Mad Hater tea party, or use as tea party games for 7 year olds – any age and occasion will do!
+They offer memories to your gathering and keep everyone entertained.

 Tea Party Ideas